zhangchaomin/test-git/readme.txt

 Git has a mutable index called stage.

-Creating a new branch is quick AND simple.
+1.Creating a new branch is quick AND simple.